Ekko Build Guide by HawHawNeverLucky

 Vs most ranged mid laners you want to take a second point in Q level 3 and go for the hard push into a recall.
 Vs a lot of melee mids it's too risky to not level up W at level 3.
 If you go for Q hard push vs something like a Yasuo, Yone, Zed, Qiyana, Diana and so on, they will just jump on you and mess you up, because you'll be sitting there with only your E, while they should have their full basic ability combo.
 Vs these kinds of champ you want to wait for level 4 to hard push.
 Q the wave, chill, wait for your next Q. A lot of mid laners will look to punish you when you go for the obvious hard push, use W on top of the wave/on top of yourself to zone them off and deny their engage on you.
 After you push the wave in you should in most cases look for a recall, but if the enemy mid is somehow low hp, or if you really have to contribute in a Scuttle Crab fight, consider staying.
 However recalling is usually the most consistent option.
 Pick up a Dark Seal, and normally a Control Ward.
 If your Trinket is on a 100+ second cooldown, swap to Red trinket.
 Only use this Red trinket if you are 100% sure there is a ward to kill, don't use it to check areas unless you're preparing a roam or if your jungler needs you to check for wards.
 Run back to lane as fast as possible, use Phase Dive through one of your nexus turrets to get back to lane ever faster.

 When you get back to lane, freeze the wave.
 Don't let the minions hit your tower.
 If the early recall is done correctly you will be back in lane before the enemy mid gets to push the wave in.
 Now freeze, and play super aggressively if the enemy mid tries to break the freeze.
 This early game strategy won't work vs every single champion, vs some champions,especially melee champs like Irelia, Yone, Yasuo etc. you won't be allowed to push.
 Also if you're playing against a very aggressive mid laner on any champ, and you get poked or pressured too hard, you don't have to try to hard push if there is a chance that you might die.
 Pick up as much farm as possible and use TP to get back to lane if necessary.
-In these kind matchups you wanna stay until you have 750 gold to pick up a Dark Seal and a Doran's Ring.
+In these kinds of matchups you wanna stay in lane until either you have to recall and TP back or until you get an opportunity to recall.

 After your first base, if you are unable to freeze, you want to keep pushing waves, and look for roams and plays around the map, or even just recall to buy items, even if it's just a 435 gold Amplifying Tome, you can recall for it if there are no good roaming opportunities and if you won't lose minions.
 There are some matchups where you don't want to be perma pushing post level 3/4 but I go more into this in the Matchups part of my guide.